golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ## The story

 We have run a simple requestor script employing the Task Model and logged emitted events to show you how internally Golem Network works.
-The events in the list below are filtered (similar events are removed to make the store more readable) and sometimes reordered to keep related topics in the same section.
+The events in the list below are filtered (similar events are removed to make the story more readable) and sometimes reordered to keep related topics in the same section.
 For some events we have only listed their names, for others we show some additional details to make this description easier to understand.

 When your requestor script starts, it connects to the yagna demon.
 To get access to yagna API, it is using the `app-key`.
 In our tutorials, we use a special 'try_golem' app-key.